haniehm/DE-Zoomcamp/README_W2.md

 ## Q&A Section

 ### Q1: What is the purpose of this workflow?
-This workflow:
+(I ran 02_postgres_taxi with no-purge configuration.
+It resulted in 128.3 MB file) This workflow:
 1. Downloads specified taxi data from public GitHub releases
 2. Creates/maintains staging and final tables in PostgreSQL